PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 )
 ```

-It is also possible to provide a specific infinitesimal motion with the
+It is also possible to provide a specific infinitesimal flex with the
 following chain of commands:

 ```{code-cell} ipython3